AnggaR96s/Reforestation/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## I went to the doctor today and he told me I had type A blood but it was a type O.